Religion in Jharkhand

 Hinduism is the majority religion in Jharkhand, followed by nearly 67.83% of total population as of 2011 census. and Christianity being a significant minority, followed by 4.3%.
 A small numbers of Sikhs and other religion are also present.

-Overview

 Jharkhand is a diverse state of India and has a diverse religious population, where the majority of the population follow Hinduism, with Islam as the second most followed religion.
 The state has also a very high proportion of tribal population, where the majority religion is Sarnaism.
 In recent times, due to missionary activities, there has been a significant rise of Christianity in Jharkhand which is more than the national average population of Christians in India.
 A small community of Agrahari Sikh and Jains.